LoadingScreen/zebra/README.md

 sign the message using *your* private key, and all of *their* public keys.

-Once you publish the information with a ring signature, anyone who knows the public keys of the ring members (you and the other people whose keys you used) can prove that *someone* in that group signed the message.
+Once you publish the information with a ring signature, anyone who knows the public keys of the ring members (and remember the ring includes you and the other people whose keys you used) can prove that *someone* in that group signed the message.
 But they can't prove *which* person it was.